OrkoHunter/orkohunter/content/blog/2025-03-31-work-is-life-too/index.md

 ## Meaning and Balance

 The rule of thumb here should be to spend most of the time in a meaningful way.
 As we grow older, we don't find much time.
 So, as you are sitting with your child, instead of scrolling through the phone, play along with them.
 Similarly, when at work, don't just fill hours, solve something real.
 Automate the boring stuff.
-Volunteer for the good problems, ask for it.
-Switch to a better, more interesting project.
+Volunteer for the good problems, ask for them.
+If you can't find it, switch to a better, more interesting project.
 If it's not possible to do that in your current company, move on to a different one.
-It sounds hard, but it’s worth it.
+It sounds hard, but it’s amazing to work on something you care about.

-Balance is important, but it's not a balance between _Work_ and _Life_ - it's the balance between the things you do for yourself and for others around you.

-Don’t aim for balance.
-Aim for meaning. 🧘
+Don’t aim for **balance** between _work_ and _life_.
+Aim for **meaning**, both at _work_ and in _life_.